 History of the Special Constabulary

-The Special Constabulary can be traced back to at least the 9th century, where members of the public, volunteered and were invested with ‘special powers’ to enforcing the law and keep the peace in their own communities.
+The Special Constabulary can be traced back to at least the 9th century, when members of the public, volunteered and were invested with ‘special powers’ to enforce the law and keep the peace in their own communities.

 Parish Constables were introduced under the Statute of Winchester in 1285.
-These Parish Constables guarded places of significance in town and question people who did not abide by their curfews.
+These Parish Constables guarded places of significance in town and questioned people who did not abide by their curfews.

 The Statute of Winchester was the first piece of legislation that highlighted the importance of the part-time constable, someone from the local community who assists in keeping law and order.

-These skills are invaluable supplement to the police force.
-What is more import is that these people have volunteered to help make the community in which they live a better place.
+These skills are an invaluable supplement to the police force.
+What is more important is that these people have volunteered to help make the community in which they live a better place.

 Simply put, Special Constables have all of the same powers as a ‘regular’ Police Officers.